-We are at the vanguard of innovative healthcare and proud to draw upon the best minds, technology, innovations and research to advance and provide the best healthcare.
+We are at the vanguard of innovative healthcare technology, innovations and research to advance and provide the best healthcare.

 THE CHARITY'S FRAMEWORK

 Our charitable status is fundamental to our identity and how we operate.
 It enables us to make investment decisions that support our clinical specialists which in turn benefits our patients, staff and the wider public.
 By reinvesting our financial surplus we are advancing healthcare and this is what makes The London Clinic more than just an independent hospital.